Robert Califf: Relationships with the pharmaceutical industry

 Forbes wrote that his close ties to the drug industry were why he was not nominated for the FDA Commissioner position in 2009.
-Califf's ties to the pharmaceutical industry were criticized by the magazine The American Prospect, and Democratic Senators Bernie Sanders and Joe Manchin who announced their intention to vote against his 2021 renomination.
+Califf's ties to the pharmaceutical industry were criticized by the magazine The American Prospect, and Democratic Senators Bernie Sanders and Joe Manchin, who announced their intention to vote against his 2021 renomination.

-FDA under Obama
+FDA under President Obama

 In January 2015, Califf was appointed Deputy Commissioner of the United States Food and Drug Administration's Office of Medical Products and Tobacco, "second in scope only to being commissioner".
-In February 2015, Califf was cited as a possible successor to Margaret Hamburg, the outgoing Commissioner of the Food and Drug Administration. and in September 2015, President Barack Obama nominated him to be the next FDA commissioner.
+In February 2015, Califf was cited as a possible successor to Margaret Hamburg, the outgoing commissioner of food and drugs. and in September 2015, President Barack Obama nominated him to be the next FDA commissioner.
 In February 2016, the US Senate confirmed Califf as commissioner of the Food and Drug Administration by a vote of 89-4.
-Dr. Califf stepped down from the post of FDA commissioner on January 20, 2017.
+Califf stepped down from the post of FDA commissioner on January 20, 2017.

-FDA under Biden
+FDA under President Biden

 On November 12, 2021, President Biden announced he was nominating Califf to return as head of the FDA.
 During his hearing before the Senate HELP committee on December 14, 2021, he was questioned relating to the pandemic, opioid crisis, and issues relating to abortion.
-Some Democrats opposed his nomination due to his corporation ties and the opioid crisis.
+Some Democrats opposed his nomination due to his corporate ties and the opioid crisis.
 Several Republican senators opposed his nomination because of issues relating to abortion.
-Califf's initial nomination ultimately expired at the end of the year and was returned to President Biden on January 3, 2022.

-Califf's nomination was resent to the Senate the following day.
 On January 13, 2022, he was advanced out of committee by a 13-8 vote.
 On February 15, 2022, the Senate confirmed his nomination by a 50-46 vote.
-Dr. Califf assumed office on February 17, 2022.
+Califf assumed office on February 17, 2022.